Brent Pelham

 Brent Pelham is a village and civil parish in the East Hertfordshire district, in the county of Hertfordshire, England, and situated approximately 5 miles (8 km) east of Buntingford.
 It is one of the three Pelhams, with Stocking Pelham and Furneux Pelham.
 It shares a parish council with Meesden.

 The parish church of St Mary the Virgin dates from the 14th century.
-It contains a black marble tomb slab of the 13th century, upon which the name of legendary local dragon-slayer Piers Shonks and a date of 1086 has been added.
-Symbols of the Four Evangelists – angel, eagle, lion, and bull – have been carved in relief around a dragon's mouth.
+It contains a tomb of earlier date, likely the 1200s, on which have been carved the name Piers Shonks and the date, 1086.
+By tradition, Shonks was a local lord who killed a dragon or, less commonly, a giant.
+The emblems of the Four Evangelists – angel, eagle, lion, and bull – have been carved around a dragon's mouth.
 The church is part of a benefice with Anstey, Brent Pelham, Hormead, Meesden and Wyddial.

 Near St Mary's church are ancient stocks which could accommodate up to three people.
 A derelict windmill survives in the village.

 There is a Royal Observer Corps observer post just outside the village, but it is now in a state of disrepair.
 It has an Orlit, which is rare for posts in this area.